 This political split coincided with (and to some extent fueled) the rise of a two party system (from a no-party system, which George Washington and John Adams strongly preferred) in the early United States.
 Hamilton led the Federalists, who believed in a strong Federal government to bind the states together, and Jefferson emerged as the hero of the Republicans (no relation to the present-day party), who preferred a loose affiliation of self-governing, independent states.
 Republicans used the propaganda of populism, attacking Hamilton's Federalists as enemies of the people––a bunch of elitists eager to restore monarchy.
 This was ironic, considering that Jefferson, Madison, and other Republican leaders were wealthy slaveholding plantation owners, and that Hamilton opposed "mob rule" for fear that it would lead to autocracy.
 Republicans opposed the idea of a standing army, or a central bank, or anything else that might concentrate power in Federal hands.

-At first glance this split on the early American left seems very loosely analogous to the current divide between Hillary and Bernie supporters, with Hillary representing Federal power as usual and Bernie representing the radical progressive/populist wing of the party.
-Bernie's supporters are arguably more eager than Hillary's to see old institutions torn down (though as yet they're not into beheading).
+At first glance this split on the early American left seems very loosely analogous to the 2016 election divide between Hillary and Bernie supporters, with Hillary representing Federal power as usual and Bernie representing the radical progressive/populist wing of the party.
+Bernie's supporters were arguably more eager than Hillary's to see old institutions torn down (though as yet they're not into beheading).
 But the analogy ends there, and not only because both Bernie and Hillary (being present-day Democrats) support the broad use of Federal power (a hallmark of today's political Left), while the Right wants the Federal government more or less nonexistent (except when it comes to maintaining a powerful military and things like banning abortion).
 While Jefferson's Republicans might look on the surface more "progressive" than the Federalists in their apparent support of the (white) disenfranchised, they were also, let's be honest, eager to keep Washington's hands off of their slaves and their tobacco profits, while Hamilton was a fervent, consistent abolitionist.
 As Lou Reed once put it, "those was different times."

 One overlap is the populism/elitism binary.
 It seems that since our earliest days, claims of sympathy with the "average Joe" as against big money or Washington elites have been powerful political mojo.
 Bernie Sanders (unlike, say, Jefferson or Trump) seems to walk the walk, too – but some of the rhetorical forces and the emotional veins all populists mine are the same.